 Remove the pot from the from heat and allow the mixture to cool to cool for 30 minutes or more.
 Add the cold water.

-- Place the turkey in a large plastic container.
+Place the turkey in a large plastic container.
 Pour the cold brine over the top.
 Cover the container and refrigerate.
 Brine the turkey for 1 hour per pound.

-- Thoroughly rinse all the brine from the turkey before cooking.
+Rinse all the brine from the turkey thoroughly before cooking.
 Otherwise, there will be a salty flavor to the turkey.
 Discard any remaining brine and thoroughly clean the container.

-Your turkey rub should not contain salt as the bird will already be perfectly salted.
-You can omit salt from any stuffing you put inside the turkey.
+- Your turkey rub should not contain salt as the bird will already be perfectly salted.
+You can also omit salt from any stuffing you put inside the turkey.
 The turkey juices produced during cooking will season the stuffing well.

-You will need enough refrigerator space when brining a turkey as it must be kept under 40 F for food safety.
+- You will need enough refrigerator space when brining a turkey as it must be kept under 40 F for food safety.
 If space is tight, you can brine the turkey in a brining bag in an ice cooler, covered with ice water.

-Your turkey needs to be submerged in the brine, so you may need to make more brine depending on the container size and size of the turkey.
+- Your turkey needs to be submerged in the brine, so you may need to make more brine depending on the container size and size of the turkey.
 By using a brining bag, you can get brine around more of the turkey without having to make additional brine.